FuelLabs/sway/docs/src/blockchain-development/access_control.md

 ## Contract Ownership

-Many contracts require some form of ownership and storing of an `Identity` for access control.
-When storing an `Identity` where the `BASE_ASSET_ID` should not be allowed as a default(such as ownership), it is recommended to use an `Option<Identity>` instead.
+Many contracts require some form of ownership for access control.
+To accomplish this, it is recommended that a storage variable of type `Option<Identity>` is used to keep track of the owner.
+This allows setting and revoking ownership using the variants `Some(..)` and `None` respectively.
+This is better, safer, and more readable than using the `Identity` type directly where revoking ownership has to be done using some default value such as `BASE_ASSET_ID` or otherwise.

 The following is an example of how to properly set ownership of a contract: